The Breadbasket Restaurant & Bakery- Newton, Kansas

 The Breadbasket in Newton, Kansas is a modest sized bakery and Mennonite influenced restaurant that is particularly known for its breakfast buffet and its Friday & Saturday night German buffet.
 The baked goods are all very good and the sausage is some of the best I have ever had.

-The $8.49 ($7.49 seniors) breakfast buffet is served Monday - Saturday from 6:30 - 10:30AM.
+The $8.49 ($7.49 seniors, $6.49 ages 6-12, $.01 under 6) breakfast buffet is served Monday - Saturday from 6:30 - 10:30AM.
 The fresh fruit bar and breakfast buffet includes drinks, at least seven fruits, cinnamon rolls, fried potatoes, breakfast burritos, biscuits & gravy, bacon, sausage, fried ham, pancakes, scrambled eggs, and western scrambled eggs.
 Our favorite item is the French toast, which is so good it doesn't need butter or syrup.

 But the Friday & Saturday evening German buffet is my favorite.
-The $13.49 buffet includes drinks, fresh breads, zwieback and homemade apple butter, a full salad bar, verenika with ham gravy, fried potatoes, baked ham, Yoder German sausage, hot German potato salad, and sauerkraut and sausage, chicken borscht, green bean & ham soups, cookies, German chocolate cake, tapioca pudding, cherry moos, and bohne beroggi.
+Served from 4 - 8PM, the $13.99 buffet ($12.99 seniors, $9.99 ages 6-12, $.01 under 6) includes drinks, fresh breads, zwieback and homemade apple butter, a full salad bar, verenika with ham gravy, fried potatoes, baked ham, Yoder German sausage, hot German potato salad, and sauerkraut and sausage, chicken borscht, green bean & ham soups, cookies, German chocolate cake, tapioca pudding, cherry moos, and bohne beroggi.

 I never liked borscht before, but the Breadbasket's borscht is made with cabbage and has no beets.
 It is one of the best soups which I have ever had.